kislyuk/watchtower/README.rst

     aws logs get-log-events --log-group-name watchtower --log-stream-name loggable | jq '.events[].message' aws logs get-log-events --log-group-name watchtower --log-stream-name werkzeug | jq '.events[].message'

-CloudWatch Logs supports alerting and dashboards based on `metric filters
+In addition to the raw get-log-events API, CloudWatch Logs supports `extraction of your logs into an S3 bucket <https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/S3Export.html>`_, `log analysis with a query language <https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html>`_, and alerting and dashboards based on `metric filters
 <http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/FilterAndPatternSyntax.html>`_, which are pattern
 rules that extract information from your logs and feed it to alarms and dashboard graphs.